 PE and Sport

-At Driffield CE Infant School our Mission Statement is 'Learning through Friendship and Fun' and we believe that physical education and outdoor activity has an important role in helping us to fulfil this statement.
+At Driffield CE Infant School our vision 'Learning to let your light shine', applies to all areas of the curriculumand we believe that physical education and outdoor activity has an important role in helping children to 'fluorish and excel in their aspirations.'
 In addition 'Outdoor Learning' is one of our two curriculum drivers, so is an essential thread that runs through everything we do.

 A wide range of PE is delivered to the pupils which is aimed to engage and inspire them.
-Lessons are taught by our Sports Coaches, Class Teachers and Specialist Dance Teacher.
-In addition to 2 PE lessons a week, children participate in daily 'Wake and Shake' dance sessions as well as lots of active lessons.
+Lessons are taught by our Sports Coaches and Class Teachers.
 The principles of PE and being active are built into as many of our lessons as possible including literacy and numeracy.
 All staff have been trained in delivering active literacy and maths lessons.

 In Foundation Stage the children have continual access to the outdoors where they can engage with both large and small apparatus.